MareoRaft/viagogo-product-case-study/README.md

 We performed an AB test to compare two category-picking strategies:

-  * Strategy A: 'control' -- display the 10 most popular categories.
+  * Strategy A: **control** -- display the 10 most popular categories.
 This is the current behavior of our app.
   * Startegy B: 'variant' -- display the 10 categories nearest to the user's location with events this week.

 We are using two metrics to quantify the efficacy of a strategy: